-The National Development Plan (NDP) 2030 made a clarion call for agricultural development that is based on successful land reform, job creation and strong environmental safeguard.
-Amongst these projected 24 million jobs in 2030, the NPC has allotted 1 million jobs to the agricultural sector.
-To champion this developmental aspiration, the department commit to the expansion of irrigated agriculture and dry land production beginning with smallholder farmers.
+In the 7th administration, the Department remains fixed on the objectives and goals of the National Development Plan (NDP) 2030 to make its contribution to the clarion call for agricultural development based on successful land reform, job creation and strong environmental safeguard.
+Amongst these projected 24 million jobs in 2030, the NPC allotted 1 million jobs to the agricultural sector.
+To champion this developmental aspiration, the department commits to the expansion of irrigated agriculture and dry land production beginning with smallholder farmers.

-KwaZulu-Natal is a significant producer of various agricultural products such as sugar, fruit, milk and poultry.
+We note that KwaZulu-Natal is a significant producer of various agricultural products such as sugar, fruit, milk and poultry.
 Estimates from the Bureau for Food and Agricultural Policy (BFAP) shows that about 30% of South Africa's dairy herd is in KwaZulu-Natal, and significant volumes of chicken eggs and pigs are produced with a 12% share each.

-During the unrest in July 2021, the food supply chain was seriously disrupted with wide-spread looting and damage to delivery trucks, retail centers, warehouses, industrial and distribution hubs, and food markets.
+Looking back to the impact of the unrest in July 2021, the food supply chain were seriously disrupted with wide-spread looting and damage to delivery trucks, retail centers, warehouses, industrial and distribution hubs, and food markets.
 Smallholder farmers were severely affected with the disruptions worsening their plight just as they had begun to recover from the economic problems caused by the COVID-19 pandemic.
+This reflection is necessary especially since we have been able to turn the corner as a province.

-Challenges experienced because due these events exposed the gravity of food insecurity in the province and revealed the need to strengthen local food systems with short supply chains.
+However, these challenges experienced due these events exposed the gravity of food insecurity in the province and revealed the need to strengthen local food systems with short supply chains.
 There are those limited which had proved to be more resilient during a crisis.
+These events will forever serve as a reminder of our yester-year vulnerabilities and should continue to inspire our planning and preparedness.

-To enhance its effectiveness in developing agrifood systems, the Department's efforts to support production technologies should be complemented by efforts to improve market access in line with NDP's aspirations.
-The Department has sought to ensure its programmes make meaningful contribution towards achievement of the seven key priorities.
-These priorities are:
+To enhance its effectiveness in developing agri-food systems, the Department's efforts to support production technologies should be complemented by efforts to improve market access in line with NDP's aspirations.